CNS-OIST/STEPS_Docker/CONTRIBUTING.md

 ### How to release a new Docker image?

-Whenever a new version of STEPS is released, this repository must be updated to publish the corresponding Docker image.
+Whenever a new version of STEPS is released, this repository may be updated to publish the corresponding Docker image.

 1. Update the `STEPS_VERSION` argument in the `recipe/Dockerfile` file